 Spot-on flea and tick products are made as liquids.
 These are squeezed onto a dog or cat's skin, mostly between the shoulder blades or down the back.

-Adverse events associated with spot-on products are rare, but any flea and tick control product has some risks and can be hazardous, especially if used wrongly.
+Adverse events associated with spot-on products are rare, but any flea and tick control product has some risks and can be hazardous, especially if used incorrectly.
 It is very important to read the package label and apply the product as directed, and at the time intervals listed on the label.
 This will lower any potential risks to your health and the health of your pets.

 Tips for using spot-on flea and tick products